 Decisions on admission to the program will be made early in the semester.
 Each student selected for the program shall enroll in at least two semesters of CHEM 699, Undergraduate Honors Research (total accumulation of 4-8 hours) and should attempt to arrange their weekly schedule so that substantial blocks of time are available to carry out their research activities.

 Grade-Point Average (GPA): Academic excellence and superior performance will be expected in the various areas of basic chemistry.
-To complete a departmental honors program, the College requires that students have achieved a GPA of at least 3.25 overall and 3.5 in the major by the end of their final semester.
-Both GPAs include grades received at other institutions as well as at KU.
+To complete a departmental honors program, the College requires that students have achieved a GPA of 3.5 in the major by the end of their final semester.
+The GPA includes grades received at other institutions as well as at KU.

 Research and Thesis: Each student shall complete at least four credit hours of CHEM 699, Undergraduate Honors Research, spread over a minimum of two semesters under the supervision of a faculty member (or members) of the Department of Chemistry.
 At the completion of the research, the student shall submit a written thesis for evaluation and approval by his or her advisory committee, which will consist of the student's research supervisor and at least two other faculty members in the Department.
 The results of the research will then be presented orally at a special seminar.